 Par.
-72. Judges cannot hold, except in cases foreseen in the law, any other paid engagement.
+72. Judges cannot hold, except in cases law, to pass regulations and instructions concerning foreseen in the law, any other paid engagement.

 Par.
 73. According to the basis and ways of the corresponding laws, certain categories of criminal acts come under the jurisdiction of the Assize Court.
 The previous paragraph is not binding on jurymen.